What SMBs Can Learn from the NRA

 I’ve never liked the Disneyesque connotation of the term “storytelling.”
 For years it’s been dropped like a hockey puck at marketing conferences and webinars with little direction about how to create and sustain the telling of a company’s “story.”
 Most marketing firms translate company stories into uncoordinated, predominantly text-based historical narratives with supplemental customer testimonials, favorable industry reviews, media coverage, event promotion, photos and internal news releases.

-In stark contrast, Ackerman McQueen positioned the NRA to tell its story by transforming the organization into a media company using NRA TV, a dedicated media platform covering gun rights issues and the lifestyle surrounding gun ownership.
+In stark contrast, Ackerman McQueen positioned the NRA to tell its story by transforming the organization into a media company using NRA TV, a now defunct media platform that covered gun rights issues and the lifestyle of gun ownership.
 Their approach transformed the NRA’s story from an organizational history of gun rights advocacy and gun safety into to a lifestyle tale that powerfully taps into the passions and ideological mindset of the rank-and-file member.
 Whether its programming about hunting weapons or controversial political commentary, the NRA’s story is always member-centric and targeted at building sustained community — not merely membership — around the NRA brand.

 How to Tell Your Story